dvdred/CI/README.md

 # EXTRA
 ## - to configure jenkins master to connect to docker daemon with network socket, docker daemon must be configured to listen to the network.
-### This is a sample with systemd dropin unit file, as root copy and paste next command:
+### This is a sample with systemd dropin unit file.
+As root, copy and paste the next commands:
 ```
 systemctl stop docker
 mkdir /etc/systemd/system/docker.service.d/